Why suits are no longer made in Australia?

 - The Fabric

 You’d think being one of the world’s largest wool producers, Australia would be manufacturing our own fabric.
-Unfortunately, this is not the case.
+Regrettably, this is not the case.
 Fabrics are imported from Europe, America and Asia, after adding on taxes, import taxes, middle people fees, handling etc, you’d be looking at paying $100’s of dollars per meter for a decent quality fabric from a fabric retailer.

 - Lack of Demand